Can Do Bristol is central to Bristol City Council's strategy for building stronger communities.

-The platform was designed to support Bristol City Council’s citywide volunteering strategy – an initiative from the Council's Neighbourhoods and Communities team to connect volunteers with volunteering opportunities at a city scale.
-Our range of features has appealed to a variety of community, commissioning and economic development teams within the Council, and partners from the voluntary and private sectors too, as is therefore ever evolving.
+The platform was originally licensed to support the City Council’s citywide volunteering strategy – an initiative from the Neighbourhoods and Communities team to connect volunteers with volunteering opportunities at a city scale.

 Primarily, Can Do Bristol enables anyone in the city to post, promote and manage their volunteering opportunities.
 Members can respond to these opportunities, keep a record of their volunteered hours and search for opportunities that match their profile.